How To Work A Breakfast Bar Into Your Kitchen Design

 Go for a similar material to your benchtop to tie it in with the kitchen.
 Alternatively, pick a contrasting material (like wood) to break up the look.

-Taking the opposite approach, a raised breakfast bar is great for breaking up your kitchen and dining space.
+Taking the opposite approach, a raised breakfast bar is great for breaking up your kitchen and satellite dining space.

-By lifting up the surface, you can also conceal appliances and hide your preparation or dishes from those passing by.
+As an added bonus, by lifting up the surface, you can also conceal appliances and hide your preparation or dishes from those passing by.

 Create a new space